Madison (dance): Description and history

 Called steps included the Double Cross, the Cleveland Box, The Basketball (with Wilt Chamberlain), the Big "M", the "T" Time, the Jackie Gleason, the Birdland, and The Rifleman.
 "The Jackie Gleason" is based on a tap dance movement known as "Shuffle Off to Buffalo".
 Additional called sequences are: Two Up and Two Back, Big Boss Cross in Front, Make a "T", the Box, Cuddle Me, and Flying High.
 "Away We Go" may be the same as "The Jackie Gleason".

 Time magazine noted the Madison in April 1960.

 The Madison dance has become very popular in the Kingdom of Cambodia and Kampuchea Krom (Mekong delta).
 It was introduced to Cambodia in the 1960s and remains a very popular dance at wedding banquets and other parties.
-The largest Madison dance in the world took place in Siem Reap, Cambodia on 15 April 2015 in celebration of the Cambodian New Year, involving 2,015 participants.
+The largest Madison dance in the world took place in Siem Reap, Cambodia, on 15 April 2023 during the Cambodian New Year celebrations.
+The event, organized by the Union of Youth Federations of Cambodia (UYFC), involved 4,999 participants breaking their own previous record set in 2015 with 2,015 participants.